 There are many typhoons and unexpectedly hot days

-“I have the image of Japan having many typhoons from the end of summer to autumn.
+“I have the image of Japan having many typhoons from the end of summer to fall.
 Due to these typhoons, trains will often stop or be delayed.
 This may be unavoidable, but all the station announcements were in Japanese.
-I was pretty shocked that I couldn’t quite follow what was going on and get the information I wanted easily because things weren’t bilingual.”
+I was pretty surprised that I couldn’t quite follow what was going on and get the information I wanted easily because things weren’t bilingual.”
 (Italian woman)

-Currently, most transportation companies are endeavoring to improve multilingual services in emergencies for travelers, so that this anxiety will be resolved in the future.
+Currently, most transportation companies are endeavoring to improve multilingual services in emergencies for travelers to resolve this anxiety in the future.

 “I was surprised when I first saw that sales truck with an oven in the back that sells roasted sweet potatoes.
 I was a little scared because it was moving while the fire was going, but when I tried one of these ‘yaki-imo’ snacks for the first time, I felt it was sweet, soft, and super tasty.”
 (Australian man)

-“Japanese people like matsutake mushrooms, and I was really shocked by the prices they go for in the autumn.
+“Japanese people like matsutake mushrooms, and I was really surprised by the prices they go for in the fall.
 I don’t know why they are so expensive – I personally can’t stand the smell of them.”
 (Australian man)

-There is a Japanese phrase: “Shokuyoku-no-Aki,” which means “Autumn appetite.”
-During this season, foods representing the autumn flavor appear on menus at restaurants everywhere: fruits such as pears and persimmons, seafood such as saury and oysters, and vegetables such as matsutake and bamboo shoots, among others.
+There is a Japanese phrase, “Shokuyoku-no-Aki,” which means “Fall appetite.”
+During this season, foods representing the fall flavor appear on menus at restaurants everywhere: fruits such as pears and persimmons, seafood such as saury and oysters, and vegetables such as matsutake and bamboo shoots, among others.

-From autumn to winter, you can see roasted sweet potatoes (called “yaki-imo”) in cities.
-Just as our Australian friend mentions, often these are roasted fresh in the back of a sales truck that has a characteristic melody.
+From fall to winter, you can see roasted sweet potatoes (called “yaki-imo”) in cities.
+Just as our Australian friend mentions, these are often roasted fresh in the back of a sales truck with a characteristic melody.
 When you hear it, be sure to give it a try!
 Recently, it has been sold at supermarkets all year round, and roasted sweet potatoes can be eaten regardless of the season – but trying the original tradition is definitely recommended.

 Also, matsutake mushrooms are familiar as high-class foods in Japan.
-Their unique scent, which tends to be woody and musky, has long been loved by many Japanese as an autumn tradition.
-However, for some visitors, their smell may be quite unfamiliar and be something of an acquired taste.
+Their unique scent, which tends to be woody and musky, has long been loved by many Japanese as a fall tradition.
+However, their smell may be quite unfamiliar for some visitors and be something of an acquired taste.